zjtfo/SP_Consistency_By_KD/Bart SPARQL/README.md

 ## Attention❕
-Please click [here]() to obtain the checkpoints for the two scenarios in the train.py file.
+Please click [here](https://pan.baidu.com/s/1otYAb08ODXwNkX9p7ourpg) to obtain the checkpoints for the two scenarios in the train.py file.
-提取码:
+提取码: is3a

 ## Requirements
 - python3.7